pauline-segi/DRF_project/README.md

 {{
 KnowMads
-their destination, fuelled by your donation.
+Their destination, fuelled by your donation.

 My project is called KnowMads (a play on words for Grey Nomads - the common term for retirees who are off adventuring across the country in their caravans and mobile homes).